Rape: Definitions and evolution of laws

-In Aydin v Turkey, the European Court of Human Rights (ECHR) ruled for the first time that rape amounts to torture, thus violating article 3 of the European Convention on Human Rights.
+In Aydin v Turkey, the European Court of Human Rights ruled for the first time that rape amounts to torture, thus violating article 3 of the European Convention on Human Rights.
 It stated, "Rape of a detainee by an official of the State must be considered to be an especially grave and abhorrent form of ill-treatment given the ease with which the offender can exploit the vulnerability and weakened resistance of his victim."

 In M.C. v Bulgaria, the Court found that the use of violence on the part of the perpetrator is not a necessary condition for a sexual act to be qualified as rape.
 It stated, "Indeed, rapists often employ subtle coercion or bullying when this is sufficient to overcome their victims.
 In most cases of rape against children, violence is not necessary to obtain submission.
 Courts are also recognizing that some women become frozen with fear at the onset of a sexual attack and thus cannot resist."